-Apples and Pectin
+Apples, Fiber and Pectin

 Pectin has also been shown in studies to be effective for diarrhea.
 Pectin supplementation was as effective as green bananas in the management of persistent diarrhea in children.
 The volume of stool and stool quality was improved, and a decreased amount of hydration was required.

-Yogurt for Probiotics
+Yogurt and Probiotics

 Yogurt contains probiotics, otherwise known as the "friendly gut bacteria".
 Food products that contain high levels of probiotics are also available at the grocery these days.
 Interest in the gut microbiome -- and how it might serve as a disease preventive -- has exploded in recent years.
 It's interest has far surpassed the actual clinical evidence.

 Yogurt often contains live cultures of Streptococcus thermophilus, Lactobacillus bulgaricus, Bifidobacterium lactis, and Lactobacillus acidophilus.
 But pasturization and heat processing can affect live active cultures in food products.

 If you are prescribed a course of antibiotics the natural balance of good and bad bacteria in your body can be disrupted and can result in certain infections including candida, a fungal infection.
 Clinical experts state there is no good evidence that women with recurrent vaginal candidiasis are deficient in lactobacilli, and do not recommend use of probiotic lactobacilli.
 In addition, the quality of probiotics are varied and not regulated by the FDA.